KallSidd/GraphEnergy/docs/index.rst

 ..
-GraphEnergy documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+MonteCarlo documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GraphEnergy's documentation!
+Welcome to MonteCarlo's documentation!
 =========================================================

 .. toctree::